 Partnering with Yale Child Study Center, the Pediatric Hematology and Oncology team includes three psychologists, a psychiatrist, and three social workers who offer an array of psychosocial services to children receiving cancer care at Yale New Haven Children's Hospital, the Smilow Cancer Hospital pediatric hematology-oncology clinic, and our site in Guilford.
 Services are available to patients and their families.

-- Routine psychosocial evaluations for newly diagnosed patients and their families
+- Routine psychological and social evaluations for newly diagnosed patients and their families

 - Home visitations for the most gravely ill or psychiatrically symptomatic children and their families